DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 #1 Setting the balls rolling with 1st step

-Machine Learning is deployed right at the start of the user journey when the customer places the order.
-As soon as the order is placed, two processes are set into motion: a) The details of the order are shared with the vendor (restaurant), so that they can start preparing the food and b) The algorithm starts searching for the nearest Dasher (delivery executive), who can swiftly pick the order from the restaurant.
+Machine Learning and Generative AI are deployed right at the start of the user journey when the customer places the order.
+As soon as the order is placed, two processes are set into motion: a) The details of the order are shared with the vendor (restaurant), so that they can start preparing the food, and b) The DeepRed dispatch engine starts searching for the nearest Dasher (delivery executive), who can swiftly pick up the order from the restaurant.

 Machine Learning